typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 What?
 There is nothing?
 What happened?

-What happened is that whenever we make a change to the knowledge base from the GRAQL shell, the change is temporary until it gets stored in the graph.
+What happened is that whenever we make a change to the knowledge base from the Graql shell, the change is temporary until it gets stored in the graph.

-To actually confirm  the change, go back into the GRAQL shell and type `commit`.
+To actually confirm  the change, go back into the Graql shell and type `commit`.
 When the query gets executed you will see the new companies inserted.
 Notice that there are two of them, as we run two insert queries.
-For GRAQL when you say
+For Graql when you say
 ```graql
 insert $x isa company has name "GRAKN";
 ```